KanishkRastogi46/Google-OAuth2.0-Raw/README.md

 6. Establishing a session for the authenticated user.
 7. Allowing the user to log out, which destroys the session.

-This implementation provides a basic, yet robust, starting point for integrating Google authentication into a Node.js application.
+---

+**Important Note:**
+Before starting the project, you must create a web application in the [Google Cloud Console](https://console.cloud.google.com/) to obtain your `client_id`, `client_secret`, and set the appropriate `redirect_uri`.
+This step is crucial for integrating Google OAuth 2.0 into your application.